kno10/python-kmedoids/docs/index.rst

      | In: 12th International Conference on Similarity Search and Applications (SISAP 2019), 171-187.
      | https://doi.org/10.1007/978-3-030-32047-8_16
      | Preprint: https://arxiv.org/abs/1810.05691

+For further details on the implemented algorithm FasterMSC, see:

+	 | Lars Lenssen, Erich Schubert:
+	 | Clustering by Direct Optimization of the Medoid Silhouette
+	 | In: 15th International Conference on Similarity Search and Applications (SISAP 2022).

 This is a port of the original Java code from `ELKI <https://elki-project.github.io/>`_ to Rust.
 The `Rust version <https://github.com/kno10/rust-kmedoids>`_ is then wrapped for use with Python.